Cecilierenee/Inch-by-inch-FE/README.md

   4. My addRoutine Modal that was showing is now hidden, I just have to figure out how to get my button click to trigger it.

 ### Day 9: Self-Care Sunday :tropical_drink:

+### Update: *02/11/22*<br>

+Over the last week, I've been really thinking about what I could do to make my application deploy ready.
+I've decided to narraw my scope just a bit more.
+For now, I want to focus on having the ability to *add* a routnine and to *delete* a routine.

+Because I need a bit more practice on writing test cases for my code, I'm going to start by going in an writing test for my add and delete method.
+Then I will continue to work with angular to consume those endpoints.